capsule-org/awesome-capsule/README.md

 ## Other

-- Community: Coming soon!
+- Slack Community: Coming soon!
 - Support: email support@usecapsule.com with any questions
 - Say Hello: email us at hello@usecapsule.com with feature requests, ideas, and more!

 ## Contribute

 Contributions welcome!
-Read the [contribution guidelines](contributing.md) first.
+Read the [contribution guidelines](CONTRIBUTING.md) first.

 ## License